Esri/solutions-geoprocessing-toolbox/README.md

 ## Requirements

-* ArcGIS Desktop 10.2.2 or later Standard
+* ArcGIS Desktop 10.3 or ArcGIS Pro 1.0
+* License level and extensions will vary by toolbox
 * Apache Ant - used to download and extract dependent data and run test drivers
 * Java Runtime Environment (JRE) or Developer Kit (JDK) (required by Ant)
 * Some tools require additional licenses (these tools will be disabled if license is unavailable), see READMEs for more information: